yimengli46/bellman_point_goal/README.md

 git checkout tags/stable
 python setup.py install --with-cuda
 ```
-If you don't want to install all the requirements, the necessary dependencies are:
+You also need to install the dependencies:
 ```
 habitat==0.2.1
 habitat-sim==0.2.1